gbv/jskos-server/README.md

 (Note that a notation for the concepts can be omitted because we have defined `uriPattern` on the concept scheme.
 Also, we don't need to define `inScheme` for concepts with `topConceptOf`.)

+**About the `created` property for concept schemes:** The import script uses the bulk write endpoints to import data.
+For concept schemes, this means that any existing data for imported schemes will be **overwritten** and replaced with the new data.
+This includes especially the `created` property which might not exist in your source data and will be set on import if necessary.
+If you need a consistent `created` date, make sure that your source data already includes this field.

+#### Import Script
 Examples of using the import script:
 ```bash